GenomicMedLab/cool-seq-tool/docs/source/usage.rst

            print(awaited_result)
            # {'ac': 'NC_000001.11', 'pos': (100, 200)}

    In a REPL, ``asyncio.run()`` can be used to call coroutines outside of functions.
-Our docstring examples will use this pattern.
+Many of our docstring examples will use this pattern.

    .. code-block:: pycon